-Affection between family members can be shown in such different ways, depending on how people were raised, where they were raised, their culture, etc. Some families are very outwardly affectionate, constantly giving each other hugs and kisses, while others may not show that kind of affection at all.
-But when it comes to what kinds of physical affection, parents kissing their very young children on the lips doesn’t seem as weird as it sounds and is actually pretty commonly noticed.
+Affection between family members can be shown in different ways.
+Depending on how people were raised, where they were raised, their culture, etc. Some families are very outwardly affectionate, constantly giving each other hugs and kisses.
+While others may not show that kind of affection at all.
+But when it comes to what kinds of physical affection, parents kissing their very young children on the lips doesn’t seem as weird as it sounds.
+It’s actually pretty commonly noticed.
 But is that actually doing the kids more harm than good?

 David Beckham, Dwyane Wade Slammed For Kissing Child

 Dr. Charlotte Reznick, the author of The Power of Your Child’s Imagination: How to Transform Stress and Anxiety Into Joy and Success, explained in her book why parents kissing their children on the lips might not actually be as harmless as it seems.
 She explained that because the mouth is an “erogenous zone,” kissing your children on the lips “can be stimulating.”
 This can then cause confusion.
 If children associate kissing as a more intimate romantic or sexual gesture between parents, they might wonder why their parents kiss them too.
 Reznick said the child might think, “If mommy kisses daddy on the mouth and vice versa, what does that mean, when I, a little girl or boy, kiss my parents on the mouth.”